Dylan51888/React-Weather-Forecast-Website/README.md

 React Weather Forecast Website

-This project is a simple weather forecast website built using React.
-Users can input the name of a city to retrieve the 7-day weather forecast, including temperature and weather conditions.
-The interface is designed to be minimalistic and user-friendly, providing real-time data using a weather API.
+A simple weather forecast website built using React, allowing users to search for any city and view the 7-day weather forecast with clean and responsive design.

+Table of Contents

+	•	Features
+	•	Demo
+	•	Installation
+	•	Usage
+	•	Technologies Used
+	•	Contributing
+	•	License

 Features

-	•	7-Day Weather Forecast: Displays the next 7 days’ weather conditions for a user-specified city.
+	•	7-Day Forecast: Retrieve a 7-day weather forecast for any city.
-	•	Responsive Design: The website is fully responsive and works seamlessly across desktop and mobile devices.
-	•	Real-Time Data Fetching: Weather data is fetched from Open-Meteo’s API to provide accurate, up-to-date forecasts.
+	•	Real-Time Weather Data: Fetches data from the Open-Meteo API to provide up-to-date weather information.
-	•	Clean User Interface: Users can simply enter a city name, and the weather data is displayed dynamically, with icons for different weather conditions.
+	•	Responsive Design: Optimized for both mobile and desktop screens.
+	•	User-Friendly Interface: Simple input form to search for cities and view weather details, including icons for weather conditions like sunny, cloudy, or rainy days.

 Demo

-You can check out the live demo of the website here:
-React Weather Forecast Website
+Check out the live demo of the website: https://dylan51888.github.io/React-Weather-Forecast-Website/ React Weather Forecast Website

-Installation and Setup
+Installation

-To run this project locally, follow these steps:
+To set up the project locally, follow these steps:

 	1. Clone the repository: